Skip to main content

 Vigilante

-Classic dessert pairing queso fresco (fresh cheese) with dulce de membrillo (quince paste) or dulce de batata (sweet potato paste).
-Simple contrast of salty cheese and sweet fruit preserves.
+A plain slice of queso fresco served with dulce de membrillo (quince paste) or dulce de batata (sweet potato paste).
+The whole point is the salty cheese against the sweet preserve.

 vegetariangluten-freeContains: Dairy